xuwang/kube-aws-terraform/README.md

 ## Teardown

 This will delete all Kubernetes deployments provisioned and destroy all AWS resources.
 You will be asked to confirm when AWS resources are to be destroyed.
 This includes vault data, remote terraform state.
-You rarely do this unless you are doing development work.
+You rarely do this unless you are doing development node.

 ```
 $ make teardown